Natural Facial Cleanser

 For me, a botanical free hypoallergenic skin cleanser works the best to provide very gentle cleansing without harsh soaps, irritating chemicals or allergy producing plant products.

-It leaves my skin moist and soft, is actually a no-fragrance added product, like all of the hypoallergenic skin care products I use, which add no perfumes or essential oils to their products.
+The Cleure facial cleanser leaves my skin moist and soft, is actually a no-fragrance added product, like all of the skin care products I use.

-Once I adapted to the smell, which did not cause any allergic reactions, I was very pleased with the results.
-It is very, very gentle and leaves your skin very fresh, very moist, and very clean.
+Once I adapted to the mild scent, which is hardly noticeable, I was very pleased with the results.
+It is very, very light and gentle and leaves your skin very fresh, moist, and clean.
 I just love it!
 I also found that it helped to remove some blackheads on my skin, which I was very thankful for.

-The other thing I love about this hypoallergenic facial cleanser is that it is very affordable.
-It comes in a generous sized bottle, and a little of the product goes a long way so you don't need a lot of it.
+The other thing I love about the Cleure sensitive skin cleanser is that it is very affordable.
+It comes in a generous sized bottle which will last you at least a year or more.
+Also, it is very concentrated so a little of the product goes a long way.
 You can even use it as a gentle body wash.
 Most other facial cleansers I've used cost more and give you less!

 Share Your Facial Cleanser Reviews